khalid-hussain/theprophetsprayer/MARKDOWN/_fm1.md

   \includegraphics[scale = \ayahSize]{images/16_44}
 \end{center}

-“And We have sent down to you the Message, that you may explain clearly to the people what is sent for them,”
+And We have sent down to you the Message, that you may explain clearly to the people what is sent for them,
 \end{aquote}

 and who fully carried out this task.
 The prayer was one of the most important things which he explained to the people, verbally and practically, even praying on the pulpit once---standing, bowing and prostrating, and then saying to them, “I have done this so that you may follow me and learn my prayer.”[^a2] He obligated us to copy him in his prayer, saying, “Pray as you have seen me praying.”[^a3] He also gave the good tidings to whoever prayed like him that such a person has a covenant with Allāh that He will enter him into the Garden, saying, “There are five prayers which Allāh, Mighty and Sublime, has made compulsory: he who performs ablution well for them, prays them at their proper times, and is complete in their bowings, prostrations and humility, he has a guarantee from Allāh that He will forgive him; but he who does not do so, has no guarantee from Allāh: if He wishes, He will forgive him or if He wishes, He will punish him.”[^a4]